conorr/conorr.github.io/_posts/2025-07-24-moving-dollars-into-stablecoins.md

 ## Funding a wallet with USDC

-OK, so Coinbase is a leading stablecoin provider.
+OK, so Coinbase is a leading platform for exchanging cryptocurrency.
 I went there and signed up for an "individual" account.
 It asked me some (probably marketing) questions and had me do a pretty simple KYC flow where I took a picture of the front and back of my drivers license right there in the browser.

 And voila, in a matter of minutes I had an account on Coinbase.